 Interestingly, it blocks the unbounded primers and prevents dimer formation during the PCR reaction.
 For efficient PCR reaction buffer preparation use PEG between the concentration of 5% to 15%.

-It is viscous in nature which prevents the bindings of Taq DNA polymerase and other PCR reaction reagents to the wall of the PCR tube.
-By doing this, it provides more surface area to the reaction between different chemicals.
+It is viscous in nature which prevents sticking of Taq DNA polymerase and other PCR reaction reagents to the wall of the PCR tube.
+Doing this provides more surface area for each chemical to work efficiently.

-Also, it prevents excess evaporation during the extreme heating in the PCR.
+Also, it prevents excess evaporation during extreme heating in the PCR.
 The function of gelatine is somewhat similar to the BSA.
-Still, we can use it between the concentration of 0.01% to 0.1%.
+The recommended concentration is 0.01% to 0.1%.